 What you have here are resellers - companies and individuals reselling hosting for large hosting companies under a white label set up - simply taking advantage of Google's announcement and trying to cash in.
 Do you really need SSL?

-At the end of the day genuine SSL certificates can be purchase for around £50 per year and come with full liability protection too, these are ideal for online stores and companies taking payment via their website, and with SSL fees rumoured to come down over the next year or so due to increased demand sites that don't even legally need to serve their pages via https can simple get SSL anyway
+At the end of the day genuine SSL certificates can be purchased for around £20-30 per year and come with full liability protection too, these are ideal for online stores and companies taking payment via their website, and with SSL fees rumoured to come down over the next year or so due to increased demand sites that don't even legally need to serve their pages via https can simple get SSL anyway

-If you are with a hosting company or a web designer or well known online directory who is misinforming you and demanding payment then it's probably a good idea to move and have nothing more to do with them.
+If you currently deal with a hosting company, a web designer or well known online directory who is misinforming you and demanding payment then it's probably a good idea to move and have nothing more to do with them.